 If you like all the spices of Fall or spiced rum, go for it!

 Just start slowly since you can always add more!

-I typically don’t add vanilla for some reason, but when I do I always use pure Mexican vanilla.
+I typically don’t add vanilla so the coconut flavor can shine, but when I do, I always use pure Mexican vanilla.
 It’s the best hands down.

 My favorite brand is Gaya brand (not Goya) from Mexico if you can get it.
 I also like Nielsen-Massey vanilla and they’re from my hometown Waukegan, IL!

 If you have any other ingredients you like to include, please share them with us in the comments below!

 Some people love different flavors like Nutella Coquito or Pistachio Coquito and get really creative with their recipes.